 - Tell someone you trust about what is happening.
 This could be a friend, family member, co-worker, neighbor… Let them become the start of your support network.

-- Find a safe spot of your home with limited access to items that can hurt you and there is more than one way to escape.
+- Find a safe spot in your home with limited access to items that can hurt you and there is more than one way to escape.
 If you sense violence is going to happen and you can’t get out, go to this space.

 - If possible, always carry your phone with you, and make sure you know how to use it to call for help.
-Know how to use the emergency features programmed into smart phones, and make sure you have the phone number for your safety plan contact ready to call –maybe save them as a favorite or a shortcut).
+Know how to use the emergency features programmed into smartphones, and make sure you have the phone number for your safety plan contact ready to call –maybe save them as a favorite or a shortcut).
 Hide a list of phone numbers you’ll need in case you don’t have your phone.

 - Know Your Rights.
 Today, victims of abuse have more rights than ever before and MSCFV has the services and programs to empower victims to express their Rights.